fieldtrip/website/development/project/code_review.md

 _“The idea is that the fieldtrip-native mex-files' source code is in fieldtrip/src/, all the other mex-files seem to be in external packages mostly, and a bit in the realtime module.
 I found one instance of a \*.c file in a private folder.
 This one should be removed.
 Also we have discussed removing the external/dmlt altogether, which would get rid of a large chunck of code anyhow.”_

-The modules of Fieldtrip are supposed to be independent: “We aim for the low-level modules in FieldTrip that they have a consistent API and are fully self-contained, i.e. if you copy the corresponding directory out of the main FieldTrip directory, they should still work.
+The modules of Fieldtrip are supposed to be independent: “We aim for the low-level modules in FieldTrip that they have a consistent API and are fully self-contained, i.e., if you copy the corresponding directory out of the main FieldTrip directory, they should still work.
 This facilitates the low level code to be reused in other projects.”

 - Should they not be separate repositories then, so it is possible to test this goal is achieved?
 Which tests are for what module?
 Is this statement true for all the low-level modules?
 Is this feature ever used?

-The compat folder has code to make fieldtrip compatible with older Matlab releases.
+The `compat` folder has code to make fieldtrip compatible with older Matlab releases.
 The oldest release mentioned is R2010b.
 The website states that 5 years of backward compatibility is at least aimed for.
-The dashboard script (https://github.com/fieldtrip/dashboard/blob/master/schedule- matlabs.sh) shows that only R2012a and later is tested.
+The dashboard script (https://github.com/fieldtrip/dashboard/blob/master/schedule-matlabs.sh) shows that only R2012a and later is tested.
 The code has locations where the table datatype is used, introduced in R2013b.

 - With the table datatype being used in multiple places in fieldtrip, isn’t backward compatibility currently limited to 2013b and later?